andrebellafronte/SublimeTranslator/README.md

 #### Usage

 1. write a word or a sentence
-2. enter at the end the two letter code of the translated language
+2. enter at the end the two letter code of the translated language (fr, it, es, en, and so on)

 3. press `ctrl-shift-l`